Rounding it up

 If you’ve done the work of making a budget, even a failed one, you’ve already got a one up on a lot of people: Gallup says that two-thirds of people don’t even bother creating a budget at all.

 We know how hard it can be, and it’s tricky to develop the knack of working steadily toward your goals.
 But it doesn’t have to be so dang difficult.
-Being a little bit more mindful of what you’re doing and way is a really rewarding way to actually save and stick to your money plan.
+Being a little bit more mindful of what you’re doing is a really rewarding way to actually save and stick to your money plan.
 We’ve rounded up some strategies to make it a little easier.

 1. Ban the word BUDGET.

 Whoa!
 Ban the budget?
 Well…sort of.
 ‘Budget’ is one of the rare words in the English language that makes people feel anxious and deprived just saying it outloud.
 This simple little b-word can bring on more stress and anxiety than a first date.